 Diabetes is the leading cause of kidney disease, affecting about 1 in 4 adults with the condition.1

-The best clinical marker of the rate of progression of kidney failure is an increase in protein in the urine (known as proteinuria), and a significant reduction in proteinuria demonstrates the progression of kidney failure as been slowed.
+In 2017, Dimerix completed its first Phase 2a study in patients with a range of Chronic Kidney Diseases.
+All trial endpoints were achieved and DMX-200 was determined to be safe and tolerable.
+In a subsequent sub-group analysis of these results, statistically and clinically significant efficacy signals were seen in patients with diabetes.
+The common clinical marker for progression of kidney disease is an increase in protein in the urine (known as proteinuria), and a significant reduction in proteinuria demonstrates the progression of kidney failure as been slowed.

 Irbesartan, the current standard of care treatment for kidney disease which has been on the market since 2001, has been shown to reduce proteinuria levels by 24% in type 2 diabetics.
-DMX-200, when administered to patients also taking Irbesartan, reduced proteinuria levels by a further 36%.
-To be clear, this 36% is in addition to the 24% already seen from Irbesartan and may result in delaying kidney failure and the need for dialysis, compared to taking Irbesartan alone.
+DMX-200, when administered to patients already taking irbesartan, reduced proteinuria levels by a further 36%.
+To be clear, this 36% is in addition to the 24%